JetBrains-Research/MoveMethodGenerator/README.md

 # Move Method Generator

-This is utility to generate dataset of move method refactorings.
-It can be used for learning and evaluation purposes.
+This tool can be used to generate a dataset of potentionally movable functions which can introduce a Feature Envy smell when moved.
+Dataset format described below.
+Dataset can be used for learning and evaluation.

-To generate refactorings you need to have Java project where refactorings will be searched.
+Tool requires any Java project as an input.
-To start the utility run the following in console:
+Usage:
 ```
 ./generate-dataset <path to project> <path to output folder>
 ```
-where \<path to project\> is a system path to project where you want to find possible refactorings, \<path to output folder\> - path where found refactorings will be stored.
+where \<path to project\> is a system path to project to analyze, \<path to output folder\> - path where found anti-refactorings will be stored.
 Note that these two paths must be **relative**.

 If you are getting an error:
 ```
 Error: Could not find or load main class org.gradle.wrapper.GradleWrapperMain
 ```
-run the following before starting our bash script:
+run the following command to fix the issue:
 ```
 gradle wrapper
 ```

-In case of success you will get successful gradle output:
+If command successfully completes the following output will be printed:
 ```
 BUILD SUCCESSFUL
 ```
 with other information about execution.

-Generated data can be found in \<path to output folder\> and there will be three files:
+Generated data can be found in \<path to output folder\> splitted in 3 files:
-> method.csv - table of methods
+> method.csv - movable methods which can introduce Feature Envy code smell

 > classes.csv - table of classes, which are referenced in method.csv